hayajo/Mojolicious-Plugin-Web-Auth/README.md

             ...
         };

-This is a callback when authentication was finished.
+This callback is run when authentication was finished.

 ### arguments